 Everybody knows there are plenty of ways to lose a Bermuda Race, but only a very few people actually know how to win one.
-We’ll pass along their wisdom in a series of articles culled from the race’s official history, A Berth to Bermuda, by John Rousmaniere.
+Listen to what the winners have to say, culled from the race’s official history, A Berth to Bermuda, by John Rousmaniere.

 One of Finisterre’s regular crew, Bunny Rigg, put her success down to owner-skipper Carleton Mitchell’s “good admiralship” – meaning his powers of organization and leadership.
 Mitchell said this: “My theory was that the time to get everything right is before you leave the dock.
 And then, once you leave the dock, to be able to drive the hell out of the boat and never have to worry about something carrying away.
 And if anything did let go on you, the spares were on board with the know-how to put it back together.”